GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 == Background
 <sec:active_ssl:background>

-In the original #acr("SSL") task, as defined by the signal processing community, every source in the room are assumed to be static.
+In the original #acr("SSL") task, as defined by the signal processing community, every source in the room is assumed to be static.
 However, the robotics field gave birth to original acoustic problems with different motivations and specificities.

-First, several works addressing #acr("SSL") in its static formulation do address challenges related to robotics systems.
+First, several works addressing #acr("SSL") in its static formulation address challenges related to robotics systems.
-For instance, the physical aspect of a robotic head needs to be properly modeled from an acoustic perspective.
+For instance, the physical aspect of a robotic head needs to be appropriately modeled from an acoustic perspective.
 An overview of #acr("SSL") in robotics has been proposed in @sec:ssl:sota:ssl_in_robotics.
 Conversely, this chapter will focus on problems involving explicitly moving entities.
 No single well-defined task could be labeled as _active sound source localization_; thus, researchers have studied a wide range of diverse problems of this kind.